ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

 ## Introduction

-This document explains the communication between an AMP Viewer and AMP documents by using the open-source AMP Viewer Integration API.
-The [AMP Viewer Integration API](https://github.com/ampproject/amphtml/tree/master/extensions/amp-viewer-integration) provides a protocol to establish a connection and send messages between the AMP Viewer and AMP documents.
+This document explains the communication between a Viewer and AMP documents by using the open-source [AMP Viewer Integration API](https://github.com/ampproject/amphtml/tree/master/extensions/amp-viewer-integration).
+The AMP Viewer Integration API provides a protocol to establish a connection and send messages between the Viewer and AMP documents.

 <img src="https://avatars1.githubusercontent.com/u/14114390?v=3&s=200" height="100px"></img>

+A Viewer is a container in which you can view AMP Documents.
+An AMP Document is a document created with the AMPHTML library and validated by the [AMP Validator](https://validator.ampproject.org/).

 ## How the AMP Viewer Integration API works
 In this section, you'll learn how the AMP Viewer and AMP document establish connections to communicate in mobile web and in webview.